ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 5.md

 Let's make the UI functional.

  1) Add `onClick` handlers to the Start and Stop buttons.
-We give it the value of `this.handleRunClick`.
+Give it the value of `this.handleRunClick`.

  2) Make `handleRunClick` in the class.
 Assign an arrow function..